VFWm614/TA-NET/README.md

 Note: Due to the limitations of our device, only the first 10 min features of training videos were extracted if it longer than 10 min.

 # Training
-Replace the path of dataset features in `train_config.yaml` with yours.
+Replace the path of dataset features and training sets in `train_config.yaml` with yours.

 Then, simply run the following commands: